 Specialized Telehealth Services

 Baptist Health provides virtual medical care to students and staff of McCracken County Public Schools and Paducah Independent Schools.
-We offer Zoom video visits to all students and staff on campus at any of our schools.
+We offer urgent care video visits using TytoCare devices to all students and staff on campus at any of our schools.
+Your child can now be seen by your local Baptist health pediatric provider virtually as well.

 Paducah city schools has five schools nurses, all employees of Baptist Health Paducah, that are Licensed Practical Nurses (LPN’s) who are on campus to assist patients in registering and getting the patient ready for their virtual care visit with one of our providers.
 In McCracken County, there are two patient access coordinators that cover all schools in the district to provide the same services above to students and staff.
 Please note that all providers on the virtual video visits are Nurse Practitioners (NP’s).